niemopen/cmftool/README.md

 1. You must have a Java runtime environment.
 JRE21 or later will work.
 JRE17 might work.
    - Try `java –version` from the command line.
 If that works, you should be OK
    - Otherwise make sure your `JAVA_HOME` environment variable points to your JRE
-2. Unpack the executable distribution
+2. Unpack the executable distribution from the Assets tab on the [Release page](https://github.com/niemopen/cmftool/releases)
-   - The *cmftool* program is in *app-cmftool/build/distributions*
+   - The *cmftool* program is in *cmftool-1.0-alpha.3.zip*
-   - The *scheval* program is in *app-scheval/build/distributions*
+   - The *scheval* program is in *scheval-1.0-beta.1.zip*
+   - It's OK to combine the *bin* and *lib* directories from both.

 3. Put the *bin* directory into your PATH
 4. Try `cmftool help` from the command line